Brand Tracking Is Easier than You Think

 Brand tracking is the process of measuring changes in brand perception over time.
 It quantifies a return on brand investment and supports brand strategy decisions.

 With enough data and the right tools, you can measure this perception almost instantaneously.
-For example, consumer brands with a large social following are able to track their brands in real-time using social media data and web analytics.
+For example, consumer brands with large social followings can track their brands in real-time using social listening tools to measure whether chatter about their brand is positive or negative.
 Sadly, most professional services firms don’t have a large enough social following to make this kind of real-time brand tracking practical.

 But that doesn’t mean professional services firms can’t do brand tracking.

 With a complex buying cycle and long lead times, firms have to approach brand tracking a different way.
-For instance, by embedding data collection in the business development process, firms can measure buyer perception.
+For instance, by setting up listening posts along the buyer’s journey, you can merge experiential data like Net Promoter Score with operational data like web visits and content downloads.

 - Establish baseline metrics